Fail to Remain – Criminal Code

 Depending on the seriousness of an accident, you can be charged under either the Criminal Code or the Highway Traffic Act.
 The charges under the latter are considered minor hit and run charges.

-What is Failing to Remain at the Scene of a Collision under the Criminal Code?
+What is Failure to Remain at the Scene of an Accident (Criminal Code of Canada)?

 According to section 320.16 of the Criminal Code of Canada everyone commits an offence if they operated a motor vehicle or were reckless as to whether the vehicle had been involved in an accident, and without reasonable justification failed to: